PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter02/README.md

 At the time of publishing the book, the new Jenkins Anchore plugin is developed to use only ``` Anchore Entreprise``` as shown here:
 ![WelcomeJenkins](IMG/TS1.png)

+The latest updates of the Anchore Jenkins plugin can be found [here](https://plugins.jenkins.io/anchore-container-scanner/)

-You can still use trial verison of ``` Anchore Entreprise``` for free as described here: https://docs.anchore.com/3.0/docs/quickstart/
+You can still use trial verison of ``` Anchore Entreprise``` for free as described [here](here: )https://docs.anchore.com/3.0/docs/quickstart/)
 It will be required to have:
 - DockerHub account
 - License obtained from the Anchore account creation (trial license)